-I had a couple zucchini from the farmer’s market to use up so I decided to bake a loaf of zucchini bread.
+I had a couple of zucchini from the farmer’s market to use up so I decided to bake a loaf of zucchini bread.
 I’ve had a recipe from Food & Wine bookmarked for a long time so I decided to finally give it a try.
 I am so, so glad I did!
 This zucchini bread was perfect – moist, flavorful, and delicious.
 I adapted it a bit by using coconut oil, adding cinnamon, and I used pecans instead of walnuts.
 This bread made my house smell incredible while it baked and tasted even better.
-I loved this yogurt-zucchini bread with some butter slathered on top but it’s also amazing plain which is the way my kids and husband like it.
+I loved this yogurt-zucchini bread with butter slathered on top.
+It’s also amazing plain which is the way my kids and husband like it.

 Preheat the oven to 325 degrees.
 Coat a loaf pan with coconut oil cooking spray.

 Spread the pecans in a large dry skillet over low heat.
 Cook, stirring occasionally, until golden brown, about 3-4 minutes.
 Remove from the heat to cool.
 Chop into pieces.

 Combine the flour, cinnamon, baking powder, baking soda, and salt together in a bowl; mix well.